2016: BOC still on tour forever!!

 Ever the master of the understatement, I just wish he was rambling still...

-And, as Sam himself would have said, Just damn...
+As Sam himself might have said: Just damn...

 From the July 20, 2016 show at the Baxter Arena in Omaha, Nebraska:

 Blue Oyster Cult setlist: